axelthorstein/gene-matrix/README.md

 ## Synopsis

-This program can be used to take a directory of fasta files and output a single file combining all the like genes for each individual species.
+This program is designed to make phylogeny building more efficient by building a genetic super matrix automatically.
+The input is different fasta files each representing a single aligned gene for a number of species.
+The output is a single file that concatenates all the different genes into one file.
+If the different files do not have the same labels, the program will return an output file describing where the mis-label is occurring.
+The labels in each file do not have to be in the same order.
+The output can be defined into fasta, nexus, or phylip format depending on your step in your phylogenetic tree building.
+This can allow users to get to steps like PartitionFinder and MrBayes quicker to get to when building a phylogenetic tree using several genes.

 ## Code Example